A short history of Scouting

 Another special occasion was the Group’s 75th birthday, celebrated with a camp and socials.

 By 2010 things were starting to turn around.
-After the 3rd Edgware merger ended we recruited on a handful of new leaders from the Group.
-We also had a new GSL, a new Akela who re-opened the Cub Pack and a new District offering a fresh line of support.
+After the 3rd Edgware merger ended we recruited on a handful of new, younger leaders.
+We also had a new GSL, a new Akela who re-opened the Cub Pack and a new District offering a fresh line of support to volunteers.
+The wheels were back in motion and the older Cubs moved up to join the (less than five) Scouts each week.
+Soon enough we were back into a full programme of Scouting.

-We have also started many new traditions, ranging from joint narrow boat camps with 1st Finchley each year, to running Cubs Take-Over Weeks (usually involving throwing pies at each other), and we put all of this into our term highlights videos on our YouTube.
+We have also started many new traditions, including the ever-popular Narrowboat Camps with 1st Finchley each spring, water sports at the Welsh Harp each summer, and end of year group photos and the ‘Awkward Awards’ each winter.
 Also, thanks to the quick first aid skills of two Cubs in 2017, we added two more royals to our list and another TV interview.

 Discover more…